History of Paris: 16th century

 King Henry III attempted to find a peaceful solution to the religious conflicts, but the Duke of Guise and his followers in the capital forced him to flee on 12 May 1588, the so-called Day of the Barricades.
-On 1 August 1589, Henry III was assassinated in the Château de Saint-Cloud by a Dominican friar, Jacques Clément.
-With the death of Henry III, the Valois line came to an end.
+On 1 August 1589, Henry III was assassinated in the Château de Saint-Cloud.
 Paris, along with the other towns of the Catholic League, held out until 1594 against Henry IV, who had succeeded Henry III.
 After a victory over the Holy Union at the Battle of Ivry on 14 March 1590, Henry IV proceeded to lay siege to Paris.
 The siege was long and unsuccessful.
 Henry IV agreed to convert to Catholicism.
 On 14 March 1594, Henry IV entered Paris, after having been crowned King of France at the Cathedral of Chartres on 27 February 1594.